Dstroede/reading-notes/class7notes.md

 ## What are the parenthesis () for when you define a function?

-The name of the variable.
+The name of the variable